DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates
 ### **2020/11/28 - v0.219**
- * Add words from contribue
+ * Add words from contribute
  * 🎉 Now all players contribute 25% or above to a fight will recive rewards from defeating the enemy
  * Chat notification dot not disapearing issue has been fixed